clash-lang/clash-lang.org/content/blog/0009-shockwaves.md

 In Haskell terms, these are the equivalents of a data type having multiple constructors, and those constructors having fields respectively.

-For example, a tuple is probably the most basic for of a product type.
+For example, a tuple is probably the most basic form of a product type.
 `(Bool,Int)` is a type for which each value contrains _both_ a `Bool` and an `Int` value.
 `Bool` itself is a sum type: it has the two constructors `True` and `False`, and a value is _either_ `True` _or_ `False`.